shino-312/changefinder_example/README.md

-# changefinder_sample
+# changefinder_example

 Testing script to check behavior of ChangeFinder algorithm.

 ## What's this program?

-An useful script to run ChangeFinder algorithm with multiple paramters.
+An useful script to run ChangeFinder algorithm with multiple parameters.

 ### Tested environment and dependencies